-2. Model and Problem Formulation
+2 Model and Problem Formulation

 Ad-hoc wireless networks consist of a set of n mobile units, also called nodes, distributed in a two dimensional plane and equipped with radio transmitters and receivers.
-The power required to transmit a message from a node to distance r is $P = r^{\alpha}$, where $r \in [1, \Phi]$ is the transmission radius for some physical system parameter $\Phi > 1$ and $\alpha \in [2, 4]$ is the path loss exponent [13].
-Our model is made more realistic by the incorporation of physical obstacles in the network, which represent buildings, trees or other objects that block message transmissions [14].
-The transmission power of each node P(u) is pre-configured, and cannot change during the course of the algorithm, and a directed edge between two nodes u and v is formed if there is no physical obstacle and if the Euclidean distance between them, d(u, v) is less than $\sqrt[\alpha]{P_u}$.
+The power required to transmit a message from a node to distance r is $P = r^{\alpha}$ , where $r \in [1, \Phi]$ is the transmission radius for some physical system parameter $\Phi > 1$ and $\alpha \in [2, 4]$ is the path loss exponent [55].
+Our model is made more realistic by the incorporation of physical obstacles in the network, which represent buildings, trees or other objects that block message transmissions [61].
+The transmission power of each node P(u) is preconfigured, and cannot change during the course of the algorithm, and a directed edge between two nodes u and v is formed if there is no physical obstacle and if the Euclidean distance between them, d(u, v) is less than $\sqrt[\alpha]{P_u}$ .
 In addition, we also consider the special case of Unit Disc Graphs (UDG), where P(u) is equal for all nodes.

 Let k be the number of different rumors in the network.
-In our model, the cost of sending a rumor from a node to its neighbors is fixed, but up to c rumors, $1 \le c \le k$, can be compressed to a single message, which we refer to as batch.
-Intermediate nodes can merge multiple batches, but once a batch size exceeds k original messages, it cannot be further compressed.
-We consider the following parameters of the network graph G: its diameter, d_G , the degree of each node $\delta(v)G$, its maximum degree Δ_G and $h_G(u, v)$, the shortest number of hops needed to route a message from u to v in G; subscript G is removed when it is clear from the context.
+In our model, the cost of sending a rumor from a node to its neighbors is fixed, but up to c rumors, $1 \le c \le k$ , can be compressed to a single message, which we refer to as batch.
+Note that messages inside each batch can be rearranged in intermediate nodes but multiple batches cannot be further compressed.
+We consider the following parameters of the network graph G: its diameter, $d_G$ , the degree of each node $\delta(v)G$ , its maximum degree $\Delta_G$ and $h_G(u, v)$ , the shortest number of hops needed to route a message from u to v in G; subscript G is removed when it is clear from the context.

-In this paper, we study the $Multi_Broadcast$ problem, which is defined as follows: Input: Graph G = (V, E), set S of k source nodes each with one rumor, and compression parameter $c \le k$.
-Output: Multi-broadcast schedule from all nodes in S to all nodes in V. For abbreviation we use Broadcast when k = 1 and $Multi_Broadcast$ otherwise.
-Note that in some

-For abbreviation we use Broadcast when k = 1 and Multi_Broadcast otherwise.
-Note that in some related work [4, 7], when k = n the problem is referred to as gossiping.
+In this paper, we study the Multi\Broadcast problem, which is defined as follows: Input: Graph G = (V, E), set S of k source nodes each with one rumor, and compression parameter $c \le k$ .
+Output: Multi-broadcast schedule from all nodes in S to all nodes in V. For abbreviation we use Broadcast when k = 1 and Multi\Broadcast otherwise.
+Note that in some related work [15, 27], when k = n the problem is referred to as gossiping.